 Married couples have two ways to receive Social Security benefits.
 A person can claim benefits based on his or her own earnings, or delay claiming them and take half of the partner’s payout instead.
 To be eligible, a marriage must be a minimum of 10 years old, but the relationship need not be current.
 In other words, you can be divorced, though if you are claiming the spousal benefit, you cannot be remarried.

 Generally, the higher earner should delay claiming benefits based on his or her record.
 But if that person worked for fewer years and has zeroes on his or her record, you’ll want to compare how much your Social Security checks will be at FRA to decide.
 If your check is bigger, it makes sense for you to claim your spousal benefit and delay filing for the benefit based on your earnings until you’re 70 (your spouse has to file too, in order for you to receive your spousal benefit).
 When you turn 70, then, you would file for your benefit.
 If your check is more than twice as big as your spouse’s benefit, he or she should now file for the spousal benefit.

 Another advantage of this strategy: Should the higher earner die first, the widow or widower would receive the larger benefit.

 Let Your Family in on Your Social Security Benefits

-Family members can also receive an allocation from your Social Security.
+In addition to your spouse, your minor children who are biological, step- or adopted can receive payments that amount to one-half of your full allocation on a monthly basis.
 Each individual needs to fit certain parameters to receive these benefits.
-Biological, step- or adopted minor children can receive payments that amount to one-half of your full allocation on a monthly basis.
-There is also a limit to the amount your family members can claim based on a worker’s earnings record, also known as a family benefit maximum (FBM).
+There is also a limit to the amount your family members can claim based on a worker’s earnings record.
+This is also known as a family benefit maximum (FBM).
 This maximum only applies when there are multiple-payment recipients on one record.